ftsog/ecom/readme.md

 - Redis

 ### Env configuration
-- you should open the .env file and modify
+- you should open the .env file and modify it

 ### Run